After-Death Communication: Physician Accounts

 after-death-communicationphysician-experiencesconsciousness

-Physicians report ADCs with deceased patients more frequently than the medical community publicly acknowledges.
-The experiences typically fall into recognizable categories:
+Physicians report ADCs with deceased patients more frequently than the medical community acknowledges.
+The experiences typically involve:

-Dr. Michael, a retired oncologist with over thirty years of clinical experience, describes his ADC: "Three months after a patient I was very close to died, I was driving home from the hospital and heard her voice as clearly as if she were sitting in the passenger seat.
-She said exactly three words: 'Thank you for not giving up on me.'
+Dr. Michael, a retired oncologist, describes his experience: "Three months after a patient I was very close to died, I was driving home and heard her voice as clearly as if she were in the car.
+She said, 'Thank you for not giving up on me.'
 I pulled over and sat there for twenty minutes.
-I'm a research-trained scientist.
-I understand grief, wishful thinking, and the brain's capacity for generating auditory hallucinations under stress.
-I have no explanation for what happened."
+I'm a scientist.
+I don't have an explanation."

-Physicians' Untold Stories by Dr. Scott J. Kolbaba, MD provides a rare and necessary platform for these accounts, allowing physicians to share experiences that would otherwise remain hidden behind professional decorum, fear of judgment, and a medical culture that has not yet found language for the experiences that fall between diagnosis and dismissal.
+Physicians' Untold Stories by Dr. Scott J. Kolbaba, MD provides a rare platform for these accounts, allowing physicians to share experiences that would otherwise remain hidden behind professional decorum and fear of judgment.

 Physicians' Untold Stories